fi-uba-t3/kero/docs/operations.md

 ## Removing a broken node

-To remove a broken node from the cluster run `destroy-node <broken-node>`.
+To remove a broken node from the cluster run the `destroy-node <broken-node>` command on any functional machine.

 This will forcefully remove the node, and redeploy any service that was running there.
-The node can then be re-added with a clean install.
+The node can then be fixed and re-added with a clean install.

 ### Replacing a faulty master node